 Where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately.
-Our school procedures for safeguarding children are in line with the Leicester City Safeguarding Children's Partnership Board (LSCPB), Multi Agency Child Protection/Safeguarding Procedures; (https://llrscb.proceduresonline.com/), in addition to the statutory requirements as outlined in 1.3.
+Our school procedures for safeguarding children are in line with the Leicester City Safeguarding Children's Partnership Board (LSCPB), Multi Agency Child Protection/Safeguarding Procedures; (Procedures (proceduresonline.com)), in addition to the statutory requirements as outlined in 1.3.